 "But don't forget the Ozarks" I think privately.
 "The senator may be crude, but he's only telling what every farm kid knows."

 In my favorite saloon, I meet a reporter who's bummed all over the West from Michigan to Louisiana.
 He tells me casually "Just from your face, it's obvious you're a half-breed.
 Maybe some French trapper, some Indian for sure.
 And some horse.You have the look of those two horses."

 I'm amazed, look in the mirror.
 Try to see objectively, as if it's a stranger in there.
 When I do, see his opinion's quite plausible--probably right.
 There was plenty of opportunity for mixing--my mother's people have been here centuries.
 And there's the proof, in the mirror.

 NOTES IN THE MORNING

 Horse sense!
-Only that may mean more than we Americans think.
+Only that may mean more than Human-Americans think.